 Many things contribute to this, age being the most common.
 Caffeinated beverages (tea, colas, coffee), smoking and red wine are common culprits.
 Our genetic predisposition plays a part.
 Also, some medications, e.g. tetracycline, which will stain teeth for life if given to young children or pregnant women.
 Even fluoride, if ingested in excess, will cause patches of a whiter shade, or brownish areas.
 Sometimes an individual tooth becomes darker if it’s been traumatized somehow, such as in an accident, or if it’s had root canal treatment.

 There are two ways that teeth whitening works: abrasion or bleaching.

-Abrasion is used by all toothpastes, but the whitening toothpastes contain extra polishing agents which will work for those whose teeth have superficial staining.
+Abrasion is used by all toothpaste, but the whitening toothpaste contains extra polishing agents which will work for those whose teeth have superficial staining.

 Bleaching gives a more noticeable result, sometimes quite dramatic.
 Bleaching gels contain hydrogen peroxide or carbamide peroxide, and the teeth whitening depends on two factors: the strength of the peroxide in the gel and the amount of time it’s in contact with the teeth.

 The teeth whitening gel can be applied to your teeth at the dentist’s, or at home.
 The dentist will make a tray that fits precisely over your teeth.
 At home, you can put gel in the tray and wear it either for several hours during the day or overnight.
 Results can sometimes be seen after a few days, but more often after a couple of weeks, and the change is gradual enough that others probably won’t notice that you’re doing the treatment.

 When done in the dentist’s office, the results are fast because an activator is used to speed up the breakdown of the peroxides in the gel.
 After just one visit, your teeth will be dramatically whiter.
 This method is more expensive, however.